b-otunga/Portfolio-Project/README.md

-- This is a great place to be, to learn more on Diana
+- This is a great place to be, to learn more about Bill.

 - You will learn on Bill's Background including education, job experience etc.